Stationary coalescing walks on the lattice

-\begin{proof}[Proof of~\Thmref{thm:no spec coal}] Assume that at least one cataclysmic point occurs with positive probability.
+\begin{proof}[of~\Thmref{thm:no spec coal}] Assume that at least one cataclysmic point occurs with positive probability.
 By Lemma \ref{lem:at least one point implies density}, cataclysmic points occur with density $\rho>0$.
-Choose $N$ so that $\rho N^d> 2|\partial [0,N]^d|$.
-Then with positive probability, there are at least $\frac{\rho}{2} N^d$ cataclysmic points in $[0,N]^d$.
-By the previous lemma, each cataclysmic point can be associated with a distinct point on the boundary of $\partial [0,N]^d$.
-However, there aren't enough points on $\partial [0,N]^d$ to accomodate them all and this is a contradiction. \end{proof} \begin{rem} Using the ergodic decomposition we may relax our assumption to $\mathbb{Z}^d$-preserved measures. \end{rem}
+Choose $N$ so that {$\rho N^d> 2|\partial\rect_\origin(N)|$}.
+Then with positive probability, there are at least $\frac{\rho}{2} N^d$ cataclysmic points in $\rect_\origin(N)$.
+By the previous lemma, each cataclysmic point can be associated with a distinct point of $\partial \rect_\origin(N)$.
+However, there aren't enough points on $\partial \rect_\origin(N)$ to accommodate them all and this is a contradiction.